amorenob/ptrack/README.md

 - **Scraping**: Automated price extraction using Scrapy for Colombian e-commerce sites.

 ## Features
-- Daily price scraping from multiple e-commerce websites
+- Daily price scraping from multiple e-commerce websites (exito, falabella, alkosto)
-- Product search functionality
 - Price history tracking
+- Periodically save html content to s3 for debugging
 - Best offers display: To be implemented
 - Price alerts : To be implemented
 - Users: To be implemented